dch42/mtg_query/README.md

 # mtg_query
 CLI script to conditionally query Magic: The Gathering API using the [Python SDK](https://github.com/MagicTheGathering/mtg-sdk-python) for card data.
-Useful for quick look ups,deck building, etc. Tables and console markdown handled with [rich](https://github.com/willmcgugan/rich).
+Useful for quick look ups, deck building, etc. Tables and console markdown handled with [rich](https://github.com/willmcgugan/rich).

 ## Setup 🔧
 clone the repo and change to directory: